-Funding: Rundle and Hernstman are funded by the ECHO program grant UH3OD023290 "Identifying Newborns at Risk of Adverse Neurodevelopmental Outcomes and Obesity from Air Pollution".
+Funding agencies: Rundle and Hernstman are funded by the ECHO program (grant UH3OD023290, "Identifying Newborns at Risk of Adverse Neurodevelopmental Outcomes and Obesity from Air Pollution").
 Park reports no funding for this work.
-Kinsey is funded by a Eunice Kennedy Shriver National Institute Of Child Health & Human Development of the National Institutes of Health Career Development Award (K99HD101657 - "Impacts of Early Life Food Insecurity on Child Obesity and Cognitive Development Trajectories").
-Wang is funded by National Heart, Lung, and Blood Institute of National Institutes of Health grant R01HL141427 "Assessment of Policies Through Prediction of Long-Term Effects on Cardiovascular Disease Using Simulation (APPLE CDS)".
-The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the NIH."
+Kinsey is funded by a Eunice Kennedy Shriver National Institute of Child Health & Human Development of the National Institutes of Health Career Development Award (K99HD101657, "Impacts of Early Life Food Insecurity on Child Obesity and Cognitive Development Trajectories").
+Wang is funded by National Heart, Lung, and Blood Institute of National Institutes on Cardiovascular Disease Using Simulation [APPLE CDS]").
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the official views of the National Institutes of Health.